Cutting Off Thoughts

 The decisive moment at the gate of the heart

-Cutting off thoughts (apokope logismon) is the practice of catching a destructive thought at the moment of its arrival — the provocation stage — and decisively refusing to engage with it.
-Hesychios described it as "slaughtering the sinners of the land" at the gate of the heart: a vivid, martial image for what is actually a very quiet, internal act.
+Hesychios described it as "slaughtering the sinners of the land" at the gate of the heart — a vivid, martial image for what is actually a very quiet, internal act.

-The technique is simple: you notice the thought, you name it ("there's comparison," "there's anger"), and you return immediately to the Jesus Prayer.
-You don't argue with the thought.
-You don't analyze it.
-You don't follow it to see where it leads.
+The technique: you notice the thought, you name it ("there's comparison," "there's anger"), and you return immediately to the Jesus Prayer.
+You do not argue with the thought.
+You do not analyze it.
+You do not follow it to see where it leads.
 You cut it off — and the prayer fills the space it would have occupied.

 This is the most basic application of watchfulness.
 It works because the destructive power of a thought lies not in its arrival (which is involuntary) but in the engagement that follows (which is your choice).
 The gap between arrival and engagement is small — sometimes fractions of a second — but it is real.
 Cutting off thoughts is the practice of widening that gap until it becomes a genuine moment of choice.

-The teachers warn that this practice requires persistence, not perfection.
-You will not catch every thought.
+The teachers also warn against perfectionism here: you will not catch every thought.
 The ones that slip through are opportunities for the evening review, not grounds for self-punishment.
 Every return to the prayer after a missed thought is itself the practice.

 For Lay Practitioners